mcdope/teamviewer-o-matic/README.md

  -  German - Use with "german" as param, translation by Tobias Bäumer
  -  Italian - Use with "italian" as param, translation by Simone Naldi
+ -  English - Use with "english" as param, translation by Tobias Bäumer

 ---